ThorNolan/AJAX-Gif-Finder/README.md

 + Based on keyword searches from user input, I make AJAX calls to the GIPHY API to generate relevant gifs.

 + Build using the Bootstrap CDN for general page layout and added responsiveness, as well as the animate.css CDN for a few css animations.
+The hover effect for buttons came from Hover.css.

 ## How to Use the Site